USArmyResearchLab/mpi-epiphany/README.md

 The codes were developed by the US Army Research Laboratory, Computational Sciences Division, Computing Architectures Branch.

-The examples were tested on the 2015 Parallella image.
+The examples were tested on the 2015.1 Parallella image.

-In order to build and test this example, at present you need to download and install a preview release of the `libcoprthr_mpi` library that has been made to work with the COPRTHR SDK version 1.6.1.
-The preview library is presently free to download and use for experimentation (non-commercial use).
+In order to build and test this example, at present you need to download and install a [pre-release COPRTHR-2 (Anthem) library](http://www.browndeertechnology.com/anthem.htm).
+The library is presently free to download and use for experimentation (non-commercial use).

--JAR Updated 6/11/15
+-JAR Updated 6/10/16

 Cannon's Algorithm for Dense Matrix-Matrix Multiply
 ------